luventa/knowledge-palace/dev_env/Install_MySql_on_Centos7.md

 This section records how to install MySql with souce code.
 In other words, make install.

+C and C++ compiler must be installed. ncurses also can be installed by yum

+`yum install gcc gcc-c++ ncurses-devel`

 ## Pre-install CMake

 Download list link https://cmake.org/files/